You will find answers to the most common questions below.

 Answer: We don’t add salt or sugar to our pouch meals simply because it is unnecessary.
 The sweetness of the fruits and the savory flavors of the vegetables are enough to please baby’s palate.
 Research shows that eating patterns are developed from the very first spoonful.
 So, give your baby a healthy start without the extra sugar and salt.
 This will help your baby develop a taste for clean, healthy, wholesome meals that will last a lifetime.

-Answer: No. All of our products are free of the top 8 allergens.
+Answer: Yes.
+All of our products are gluten-free.
+We use ingredients that do not contain the top 8 allergens.
 No Peanuts, TreeNuts, Fish, Shellfish, Wheat, Egg, Soy or Dairy.
-We partner with companies to make our yummy products not only free of allergens but ensure they have controls in place that protect our products from potential cross-contamination of allergens.
+We partner with companies to make our yummy products using ingredients without the top 8 allergens but also ensure they have controls in place that protect our products from potential cross-contamination of allergens.

 Answer: Yes, all of our packaging is BPA-free, microwave safe, and easy-to-use.
 Our Tots trays are also oven safe.